nagesh70/cumulocity-custom-widget/README.md

 # Cumulocity Creating Custom Widget in Custom Application using webSDK & Angular 2 and above.

+### Prerequisites

+1. Node & NPM
+2. c8y CLI

+   npm install -g @c8y/cli

+3. This feature is only available in the newer versions of the c8y webSDK (since 10.4.11.0).

+Make sure to use python3 and not python 2!
+Additionally you need to user sudo!

 ## Steps to create Custom Application

 1. Create Custom Application by cloning default cockpit